dagger/dagger/README.md

 TODO: automate and simplify the below

-TODO: these instructions currently skip client stub generation for dependencies because the raw graphql interface is okay enough.
-See `examples/graphql_ts` for example use of generated client stubs.
+TODO: add instructions for client stub generation (these instructions work w/ raw graphql queries right now)

 Say we are creating a new Typescript package called `foo` that will have a single action `bar`.